Even with the dizzying amount of digital marketing channels available, email is still a powerful marketing tool for B2C brands.

 That doesn’t mean you need to fill every single email with dozens and dozens of videos to see results.
 Less is more, so use them considerately (especially as part of a drip campaign—think about what stage of your sales funnel works best with a slick video).

 Remember to continually test and tweak your campaigns to get the most out of them, and check your metrics regularly to see how they’re performing.
-A successful email campaign isn’t created overnight; give it time, effort, and implement the tips above, and you’ll enjoy more click-throughs as a result.
+A successful email campaign isn’t created overnight.
+Give it time and effort, and consistently implement the tips above, and you’ll enjoy more click-throughs as a result.